uggedal/going/README.md

 * Document requirements (kernel version) with note about usage of non-portable system calls.
 * Literate programming:
+  - Connect the paragraphs so that it reads well.
   - Look into using solarized color scheme for pygments.
   - Link references to library functions in section 3 to online man pages on kernel.org.